BatchClayderman/keySpatialQuerying/README.md

-# keywordLocationiQuerying
+# keySpatialQuerying

-This is the official implementation of the keyword location querying.
+This is the official implementation of the key-spatial querying algorithm.